You seem to be located in .

 Diversity and inclusion index

-51,958 employees had the opportunity to participate in the 2023 employee survey, (the Employee Satisfaction Barometer) with a participation rate of 84 percent.
-The Skill Capture program gives Scania’s different markets the opportunity to highlight issues that are relevant to the local working environment.
+employee survey (Employee Satisfaction Barometer) with a participation rate of 84 percent.
+The Skill Capture programme gives Scania’s different markets the opportunity to highlight issues that are relevant to the local working environment.

 Target: >85% score on the diversity and inclusion related questions in the Employee Satisfaction Barometer.